 The Company manages its credit risk through its counterparty ratings and credit limits.
-The Company is mainly exposed to credit risk on its bank accounts, short-term investments, and accounts and advances receivable.
+The Company is mainly exposed to credit risk on its bank accounts, short-term investments, and accounts and advances receivable, and agreements receivable.
 Bank accounts and short-term investments are primarily with Canadian Schedule 1 banks and Banco de Credito in Perú.
 The Company has accounts and advances receivable primarily related to IGV receivable from the Perúvian government.
-The total of cash and cash equivalents, short-term investments and advances receivable of \$751,525 (2018 - \$2,293,527) represent the maximum credit exposure.
-The Company has no history of credit losses associated with its financial assets.
+The Company's agreement receivable related to its sale of the Cochasayhuas project is secured by the project in the event of default.
+The total of cash and cash equivalents, short-term investments, agreement receivable and accounts and advances receivable of \$3,184,254 (2019 - \$751,525) represent the maximum credit exposure.
+The Company has not identified any significant increase in credit risk with respect to its financial assets at December 31, 2020.
+The Company has incurred no credit losses, nor has it recorded any allowances for credit losses, during the years ended December 31, 2020 or 2019.